OlivierSohn/hamazed/README.md

 the result of a morphing between 2 'v' is a graphical representation "somewhat in-between" the 2 graphical representations of the 'v'.

-## A comparison between Animations and Morphings (notions used in the libraries)
+## A comparison between Animations and Morphings

 There are two ways to "animate things graphically" : Animations (Animation in imj-animation) and morphings (DiscreteMorphing, DiscreteColorableMorphing in imj-base).